top of page

 Interferometric Sonar

-Interferometric sonar, also known as interferometric synthetic aperture sonar (InSAS), uses a different principle called interferometry.
+Interferometric sonar, also known as interferometric synthetic aperture sonar (InSAS), or bathymetric sonar, uses a different principle called interferometry.
 Instead of multiple beams, it employs two or more closely spaced transducers, and by measuring the phase difference between the signals received, it can calculate the seafloor's depth and shape.
 It is often used in towed or autonomous underwater vehicles (AUVs) for high-resolution seafloor imaging.

 Interferometric sonar provides high-resolution imagery of the seafloor and can generate detailed 3D bathymetric maps.
 It captures the seafloor's complex topography with high precision, but also collects more data points which must be processed to ensure accuracy.
 While this has been done by skilled human operators in the past, new artificial intelligence systems can now automate much of the processing to a point that quality controlled data can be provided in real-time as the survey happens.